unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 ---

-## Kubernetes objects: ReplicaSet
+## Kubernetes objects: ReplicaSets

-They are the objects that manage the `Pod` number
+The object that manages the `Pod` number
- - they usually are not managed directly by the user, but through a `Deployment`
+ - usually not directly managed by the user, but through a `Deployment`
- - they let to scale the number of `Pods` up and down
+ - allows to scale the number of `Pods` up and down

 <br>
 <br>

 <div class="center">
-Since a <code>Deployment</code> object manages a <code>ReplicaSet</code> one, users can scale dynamically the <code>Pod</code>'s number using:
+Since a <code>Deployment</code> object manages a <code>ReplicaSet</code>, users can scale dynamically the <code>Pod</code>'s number using:
 </div>

 <div class="custom">